input-output-hk/jormungandr/doc/cli_transaction.md

 # Transaction

-Tooling for offline transactino creation
+Tooling for offline transaction creation

 ## Builder

-Builds a signed transaction.
+Builds a signed transaction message.

 The process can be split into steps by passing --file parameter.
 The intermediate state will be stored in the given file in YAML format or updated if it already exists.
 If